 Congrats to all the scouts who participated in the Pinewood Derby.
 Two of our winners decided to go on to the district races in April.

 A professional engineer led the pack in the Up and Away Nova Award.
-The pack went indoor skydiving at our local iFly in Rosemont.
-19 Cub Scouts earned this Nova award.
+The pack went indoor skydiving at our local iFly in Naperville.